maslyankov/haa-single-binary/README.md

 This repo was created for my article on the [Easiest way to flash your Sonoff, Shelly, Wemos or any ESP8266 and add HomeKit support](https://smarty.one/posts/easiest-way-to-flash-your-sonoff-shelly-wemos-or-any-esp8266)

-The three files were combined into **haa-single.bin** using the cat command on MacOS.
+The three files (rboot.bin, blank_config.bin, haaboot.bin) were combined into **haa-single.bin** using the cat command on MacOS.

 # Credits and more info